azuker/QuizMonkey/app/README.md

 # This is the end result of the NativeScript QuizMonkey workshop.
-The workshop was written and run by codeValue: http://codevalue.net/
+The workshop was written and run by CodeValue: http://codevalue.net/